caramelWaffle/caramelWaffle-Springboot-Microservice-bootcamp/README.md

 ---
 ### Chapter 3: Configuration management in microservices

-- Read configuration on application.yml using @Value annotation
+- Reading configurations on application.yml using @Value annotation
+- Reading configurations using `Environment` interface